Qwant/erdapfel/README.md

 > NODE_TLS_REJECT_UNAUTHORIZED=0 npm run start
 ```

-Again, **NEVER** use this option for something else than development!!!
+Note that you are **NEVER** supposed to use this option for anything else than development.

 ### A note about webfont